oxford-oxcav/fossil/README.md

 ## Docker

 We provide a Docker configuration for your convenience.
-Begin by installing Docker on your system: on Ubuntu you can use the snap installation with `sudo snap install docker`
+Begin by installing Docker on your system: on Ubuntu you can use the snap installation with `sudo snap install docker`.
+On MacOS you can install Docker Desktop following the instructions at this [link](https://docs.docker.com/desktop/install/mac-install/).

+Open a terminal window, and make sure you are in the Fossil directory, where the dockerfile is located.
 You can run the tool as:

 ```console